Skip to main content

 // pass KwilSigner to the call method

-const res = await kwil.call(actionBody, kwilSigner);
+const res = await kwil.call(body, kwilSigner);

 /*